joeording3/enhanced-video-downloader-2024/ARCHITECTURE.md

     headers.
 Text colors standardized via `--label-text`/`--text-secondary`.
 Non-standard CSS `composes:` has been removed in favor of explicit component classes.

+### Build and safety notes (CSS)

+- The CSS build previously used PurgeCSS to remove unused selectors.
+This can inadvertently strip dynamic classes used by the popup's unified list (rendered at runtime from `popup.ts`).
+To avoid breaking layouts, the current build step copies source CSS to `extension/ui/optimized/` and then minifies to `extension/ui/minified/` and `extension/dist/` without purging.
+- If PurgeCSS is re-enabled in the future, you must keep `purgecss.config.cjs` in sync and include a safelist for all runtime selectors used by the unified list:
+  - Classes: `.unified-list`, `.unified-item`, `.status-icon`, `.item-title`, `.item-percent`, `.status-pill`, `.cancel-button`, `.retry-button`, `.pause-button`, `.resume-button`
+  - IDs: `#download-status`, `#download-history`
+  - Status variants: `status-*` (regex safelist recommended)
+- Layout dependencies for the popup unified list:
+  - `.unified-item` is the flex row; avoid styling `li` elements with `display:flex` directly, as it can override component styles or interfere with descendant selectors.
+  - Progress bar widths are controlled in `extension/ui/popup.css` and are responsive: default 35px;
+    20px at the minimum sidebar width (250px) via a media query.

 ## Data Flow

 1. **User Action**: Click or drag the DOWNLOAD button in page context (`content.ts`).